sjeknic/CellTK/docs/quick.rst

 Setting up a Pipeline
 ---------------------

 First, initialize a ``Pipeline`` and pass it the folder to your images.
 For this example, we will use the images in the example folder.
+Optionally, you can also pass a path to ``output_folder``.
+By default, outputs will be stored in a new directory called ``outputs``.

 | ``import celltk``
 | ``pipe = celltk.Pipeline(parent_folder='/your/path/to/CellTK/examples/D4-Site_2')``